stevemk14ebr/PolyHook/README.md

   then swaps virtual function pointer in the new copy

 5. **Import Address Table**
-  * Description: Swaps pointer in the input address table to the hook
+  * Description: Swaps pointer in the import address table to the hook

 6. **VEH**
   * Description: Intercepts an exception generated on purpose, sets instruction pointer to handler, then resets exception generating mechanism